SpellholdStudios/1pp/README.md

   - [400] 1ppv4: Core updates and item patches (400_1pp_update_bgii.tph)
     - Split this huge component into smaller ones (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!).
     - Replaced `READLN` action "*Do you want gems to require some lore to identify?*" with reading new setting (1pp_gemlore) from *1pp-config-default.ini* or *1pp-config-user.ini* [default value = 1 (Yes)].
-    - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers [TODOTODOTODOTODOTODO].
+    - Added a new setting in *1pp-config-default.ini* or *1pp-config-user.ini* (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers [default value = 1 (Yes)].
-    - Added a new setting (1pp_sleeper) allowing to make alternate the turning of The Sleeper into a flail.
-In any case, 1PP does not overwrites its original inventory bam with a new one, but installs a new icon (IBLUN16B) as an alternate, and saves the vanilla icon for compatibility with other mods purpose [TODOTODOTODOTODOTODO].
+    - Added a new setting in *1pp-config-default.ini* or *1pp-config-user.ini* (1pp_sleeper) allowing to make alternate the turning of The Sleeper into a flail [default value = 2 (No, but install the alternate flail icon IBLUN16B as a new resource for modders)].
+In any case, 1PP does not overwrites its original inventory bam with a new one, but installs a new icon (IBLUN16B) as an alternate, and saves the vanilla icon for compatibility with other mods purpose.
-    - Replaced tooltip section with two new functions that 1) add a fourth column if needed, 2) automatically writes values in tooltip.2da from the tra files.
+    - Replaced tooltip section with two new functions that 1) add a fourth column if needed, 2) automatically write values in tooltip.2da from the tra files.
     - Integrated <a href=http://www.shsforums.net/topic/56643-1pp-circlets-and-bg2tweaks-issue/?p=561849">Lollorian's BWP Fixpack patch for Ashes of Embers compatibility</a> (400_1pp_update_bgii.tph.patch): renames 1PPv4 BAND0X.ITMs to XOBAND0X.ITMs, using Lollorian's prefix (according to BWL: XO, submitted by Chaplain, 11.03.2010, Prefix owner also known as Lollorian). <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">Source</a>.
     - Added ToBEx compatibility for circlets: item flag EE/Ex: Toggle critical hits flag (BIT25).
     - Gems sub-component: code simplified and re-written to avoid overwriting files when selecting option no lore needed for identification (1pp_gemlore = 2).
 Build an array to define new gems lore values to identify. .Same library used for IWD and BG2 based games.